-The continuous innovation in drug delivery systems by medical device manufacturers is resulting in the requirement for customizable medical tubes, which is projected to drive the demand for medical tubes in drug delivery systems.
+The continuous innovation in drug delivery systems by medical device manufacturers is resulting in the requirement of customizable medical tubes, projected to drive the demand for medical tubes in drug delivery systems.
 The growing number of collaborations and joint ventures between various companies in the medical device sector is expected to expand the global reach of disposable medical devices, consequently boosting the market growth.

-The Polyvinyl Chloride (PVC) segment led the industry and accounted for 29.3% of the global revenue share in 2021.
-An increase in the use of single-use pre-sterilized medical devices has led to a growth in demand for PVC-based medical devices.
+Polyvinyl chloride (PVC) segment has led the industry and accounted for 30.7% of the global revenue share in 2022.
+An increase in the use of single-use pre-sterilized medical devices has led to the growth in the demand for PVC-based medical devices.
 PVC can also be sterilized using irradiation and ethylene oxide sterilization methods.

 The demand for polycarbonates in medical tubing is increasing as it can be sterilized using all effective methods such as irradiation (gamma and electron-beam), ethylene oxide, and steam autoclaving, which gives the device manufacturer broad flexibility in determining the most cost-efficient way for a product.

-The bulk disposable tubing segment led the market and accounted for a 35% share of the global revenue in 2021.
+The bulk disposable tubing segment led the market and accounted for a 34.8% share of the global revenue in 2022.
 Bulk disposable devices include urological products, surgical instruments, syringes, and needles.
-The growing emphasis on preventing the spread of infection from one patient to another is anticipated to drive the segment growth during the forecast period.
+The growing emphasis on preventing the spread of infection from one patient to another is anticipated to drive segment growth over the forecast period.

 Catheters are narrow tubes composed of medical-grade materials that serve a variety of roles in medical applications.
-They are introduced into the body of patients to treat diseases or to perform surgeries.
-The demand for catheters has been encouraged by increasing cases of chronic conditions in the global population that require hospitalization.
+They are introduced into the bodies of patients to treat diseases or perform surgeries.
+The demand for catheters has been encouraged by the increasing cases of chronic conditions in the global population that require hospitalization.

-Asia Pacific is estimated to be the fastest-growing region due to the rising demand for better healthcare products which has pushed medical equipment manufacturers to emphasize the development of innovative ways to reach a wide range of people.
-Moreover, the rising demand for minimally invasive surgeries and a rise in the geriatric population are the factors that will boost the demand for healthcare services.
+Asia Pacific is estimated to be the fastest-growing regional due to the rising demand for better healthcare product which has pushed medical equipment manufacturers to emphasize on the development of innovative ways to reach a wide range of people.
+Moreover, rising demand for minimally invasive surgeries, and upsurge in geriatric population are factors that will boost the demand for healthcare services.

-The demand for healthcare services in Central & South America is rising owing to several factors, including the aging population on account of longer life expectancy, and lower birth rates coupled with rising instances of chronic diseases.
+The demand for healthcare services in Central & South America, owing to several factors, including the aging population on account of longer life expectancy and lower birth rates coupled with rising instances of chronic diseases.
 Also, public-private partnerships are increasing in the sector.
-Thus, improving healthcare infrastructure, coupled with the expanding healthcare industry, is poised to drive regional market growth.
+Thus, improving healthcare infrastructure, coupled with the expanding healthcare industry.

-Manufacturers adopt several strategies, including acquisitions, mergers, joint ventures, new product developments, and geographical expansions, to enhance market penetration and cater to the changing technological requirements of various end-use industries.
+The manufacturers adopt several strategies, including acquisitions, mergers, joint ventures, new product developments, and geographical expansions, to enhance market penetration and cater to the changing technological requirements from various end-use industries.

-The outbreak of the COVID-19 pandemic has prompted medical tubing manufacturers to strengthen online marketplaces for services and spare part availability.
-For instance, in August 2021, Nordson Corporation acquired NDC Technologies; the aim behind the acquisition is to expand the former’s test and inspection platform into new end markets and adjacent technologies.
-Some prominent players in the global medical tubing market include:
+The outbreak of the COVID-19 pandemic prompted medical tubing manufacturers to strengthen online marketplaces for services and spare part availability.
+For instance, in February 2023, Freudenberg expanded its medical tubing production to Massachusetts.
+The aim of this initiative is to serve its Eastern U.S. customers by providing them with custom solutions.
+Some prominent players in the medical tubing market include:

 Asahi Tec Corp.